 A recording of each and every episode/incident/concern/activity regarding that child, including telephone calls to other professionals, needs to be recorded on the chronology kept within the confidential file for that child.
 This will include any contact from other agencies who may wish to discuss concerns relating to a child.
 Actions will be agreed and roles and responsibility of each agency will be clarified and outcomes recorded.
 The chronology will be brief and log activity; the full recording will be on the record of concern.
-NB There are templates attached as guidance which include a file front sheet, chronology, record of concern and a body map.
+CPOMS will be used to securely retain these records.

-More detailed recording on the record of concern will be signed and dated and include an analysis, taking account of the holistic needs of the child, and any historical information held on the child's file.
+More detailed recording on the record of concern will include an analysis, taking account of the holistic needs of the child, and any historical information held on the child's file.
 Support and advice will be sought from social care whenever necessary.
 In this way a picture can emerge and this will assist in promoting an evidence based assessment and determining any action(s) that needs to be taken.
 This may include no further action, whether an CASA should be undertaken, or whether a referral should be made to MASH/Children's Social in line with agreed processes.